 - Unless ankle weights are used, weighted version of this movement

-is not recommended due to potentially venerable position if dummbell
+is not recommended due to potentially vulnerable position if

-accidentally slips from feet.
-To increase resistance, perform
+dummbell accidentally slips from feet.
+To increase resistance,

-on incline board.
-Knees can also be raise to shoulders to dynamically
+perform on incline board.
+Knees can also be raised to shoulders